crossorigin="anonymous">

 2. Most muscle groups can handle between 20-25 sets each week

-3. Doing more than 10-12 working sets per body part per workout might bot be ideal because of fatigue.
+3. Doing more than 10-12 working sets per body part per workout might not be ideal because of fatigue.
 If you think about it, if you were to do 4 sets of bench press followed by 4 sets of dips, how much more can your chest handle during that workout?
 After those 8 sets, you might not be able to use weights heavy enough to elicit any changes in your body

 4. The average person reading this article is not a professional athlete and usually does not have much more than 90 minutes per day to workout.

-Since the goal of a volume phase is to slowly add more and more sets each workout, I usually start out my volume phase at 12 sets per muscle groups per week and add 3 sets each week.
+Since the goal of a volume phase is to slowly add more and more sets each workout, I usually start out my volume phase at 12 sets per muscle group per week and add 3 sets each week.

 If you go to the gym three times per week, that's 4 sets per muscle group per workout.